-Asset Protection and Elder Law
+Asset Protection and

 What is Asset Protection Planning?

 If a lawsuit against you is brought and won by the accuser, your family and estate could go bankrupt trying to pay off such judgments.
 A properly crafted asset protection plan would prohibit certain assets from being taken from your estate in order to satisfy a judgment that has been won against you or your spouse.

 The key to a solid asset protection plan is that it must be put in place before a suit has been brought.
 Attempting to shield your assets from judgment after a suit has been brought could be considered an act of fraud, and ultimately could create more difficulties and complications for you, your family and your estate.
-In fact the court could even reverse any transfer of assets that are made after a suit has been brought against you.
+In fact, the court could even reverse any transfer of assets that are made after a suit has been brought against you.

-There are quite a few asset protection tools available that can be used to move your assets so they cannot be reached by creditors, including the following.
+There are quite a few asset protection tools available that can be used to protect or move your assets so they cannot be reached by creditors, including the following.